sandralefdal/blackjack-player/README.md

 ### Installing

-This module requires no additional libraries to run
+This module requires no additional libraries to run.

-You can now run the player with a random deck by running the command
+To play with a random dec, from the directory blackjack-player, run:

 ```buildoutcfg
 python blackjack/play.py